jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 **Using JBoss CLI**
 You can access the container via SSH and copy the application to deploy into a temporal folder in the container (using <code>scp</code>) and deploy it using JBoss CLI

+**Using the deployment scanner**
+In JBoss Wildfly/EAP this method is enabled by default, and you only need to place your application inside <code>deployments/</code> directory.

 Notes:
 * If running the containers in domain mode, you can deploy/undeploy to several server instances at same time by doing a server-group deploy